jarun/nnn/README.md

 20369 vaio      20   0   64664  10980   6888 S   0.0  0.2   0:00.70 mc
 28863 vaio      20   0   19876   6436   2620 S   0.0  0.1   0:00.19 nnn -d
 ```

+### nlay

+nnn comes with an easily customizable bash shell script to handle files - nlay.
+To know more about it, visit [nlay on wiki](https://github.com/jarun/nnn/wiki/all-about-nlay).

 ### Installation